Patient education: Rheumatoid arthritis treatment (Beyond the Basics)

-Nonsteroidal antiinflammatory drugs — Nonsteroidal antiinflammatory drugs (NSAIDs) may be recommended to relieve pain and reduce minor inflammation.
+NSAIDs — NSAIDs may be recommended to relieve pain and reduce minor inflammation.
 However, NSAIDs do not reduce the long-term damaging effects of rheumatoid arthritis on the joints.

 NSAIDs must be taken continuously and at a specific dose to have an antiinflammatory effect.
 Even at the correct doses, NSAIDs must usually be taken for several weeks before their effectiveness is known.
 If the initial dose of NSAIDs does not improve symptoms, a clinician may recommend increasing the dose gradually or switching to another NSAID.
 You should not take two NSAIDs at the same time.

 Many NSAIDS have significant side effects, including gastrointestinal bleeding, fluid retention, and an increased risk of heart disease.
-The risks need to be weighed carefully against the benefit when taking these drugs.
+The risks need to be weighed carefully against the benefits when taking these drugs.

 More detailed information about NSAIDs is available separately.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

-Drugs in this class include methotrexate, hydroxychloroquine, sulfasalazine, and leflunomide.
+Conventional DMARDs — Drugs in this class include methotrexate, hydroxychloroquine, sulfasalazine, and leflunomide.
 Detailed information about these medications is available in a separate topic review.
-(See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)
+(See "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 An improvement in symptoms may require four to six weeks of treatment with methotrexate, one to two months of treatment with sulfasalazine, and two to three months of treatment with hydroxychloroquine.
 Even longer durations of treatment may be needed to derive the full benefits of these drugs.
 (See "Use of methotrexate in the treatment of rheumatoid arthritis".)

-Biologic agents — Biologic agents, also known as biologics, are disease-modifying antirheumatic drugs (DMARDs) that were designed to prevent or reduce the inflammation that damages joints.
+Biologic DMARDs — Biologic DMARDs, also known as biologic agents or biologics, are DMARDs that were designed to prevent or reduce the inflammation that damages joints.
 Biologics target molecules on cells of the immune system, joints, and the products that are secreted in the joints, all of which can cause inflammation and joint destruction.
 There are several types of biologics, each of which targets a specific type of molecule involved in this process.
-(See "Overview of biologic agents in the rheumatic diseases".)
+(See "Overview of biologic agents and kinase inhibitors in the rheumatic diseases".)

 Unlike DMARDs, which can take a month or more to begin working, biologics tend to work rapidly, within two weeks for some medications and within four to six weeks for others.
 Biologics may be used alone or in combination with other DMARDs (eg, methotrexate), NSAIDs, and/or glucocorticoids (steroids).